grimmier378/BuffAlias/README.md

 we will find the spell for the alias and have the enchanter `/buffthem requester spellname`

 save file: all aliases are saved in `mq\config\myui\buffalias\buffnames.lua`

+Users can ask you for a list of aliases and you will reply only with the ones for spells in your spell book.

+`/tell buffer list`